IIITLucknowSWEngg/CSAICSABTeam009/URD.md

 - Download songs, albums, or playlists for offline listening.
 - Access exclusive content such as premium-only releases.
 - Skip an unlimited number of tracks.
-**Pain Points:**
-- Poor offline functionality in free plans.
-- Lack of access to high-quality audio streams in the free version.

 **User 3: Artist**
 **Scenario:** I want to upload and promote my music to reach a larger audience.